TU-plogan/TU-plogan.github.io/general/convert-tables.md

 | @colspan | @cols |
 | @rowspan | @rows |

+- AFR inserts @style for tabular rules, and they all need to be stripped out.

 ### Regex
 - AFR includes headings for multiple columns as: